“Nau Mai, Haere Mai”

 Your child can record themselves reading a book and work on a variety of word building activities.

 The Wordlab Phonics spelling programme uses a structured approach to spelling .
 We begin with learning all the letter names and the sounds they make within words.
-As we progress with recognition of letters and listening to their sounds we can begin to learn words.
+As we progress with recognition of letters and listening to their sounds, we begin to learn words.

-These will be sent home as one word a day to spell aloud and as the year progresses, the children are encouraged to copy and write each word and use word building activities.
+When your child indicates readiness, sight word or spelling lists will be sent home as one word a day to spell aloud.
+As they progress, children are encouraged to copy and write each word and use word building activities.

-This carefully structured process teaches patterns of words as well as words we just need to know. a
+This carefully structured process teaches patterns of words as well as words we just need to know (sight words) which support both reading and writing.